striversity/glft.old/sec02/solution/exercise07/README.md

 ## TODO 2

-Calculate the 'integer' average of all nubmers from 1 to 10001, excluding the nubmers:
+Calculate the 'integer' average of all numbers from 1 to 10001, excluding the numbers:
    10, 19, 21, 39, 309, 431, 643, 942, 1209, 7981, 8888, 9910
 Result should be: 5003